An 18th Century Pleated Petticoat

 The front panel is done in exactly the same manner as the back panel, except that the pleating will be done in the OPPOSITE direction.
 The box pleat at center front faces outward instead of being inverted, and all knife pleats face OUTWARD to the SIDE EDGES of the panel.

-Note: Somehow i have no construction photos of the fronts of my Halloween petticoats, so here is an example of a blue wool front petticoat panel.
+Note: Somehow i have no construction photos of the fronts of my Halloween petticoats, so here is the front panel of a blue cotton petticoat.

 Mark the midpoint of one of your tapes, and align it with the midpoint of a panel, setting the edge of the tape against your sewn basting line.
 Pin or baste the tape to the panel along the length of the half waist.